 It is the responsibility of the competitor to obtain and install these devices and to check that they are functioning correctly throughout the rally.

-The competitor should report an ill-functioning tracking unit to the Clerk of the Course, via the Post Chief / Assistant Clerk of the Course at the next time control using the Incident / Inquiry form as published in the Road Book.
+The competitor should report an ill-functioning tracking unit to the Clerk of the Course, via the Post Chief / Assistant Clerk of the Course, or Safety Tracking System Representative at the next time control using the Fault Reporting form as published in the Road Book.

 Before the start of each rally, time cards will be issued to every competitor.